 C – Announce Time

-Note: Our UHF repeater is no longer linked to the VHF unit
+Note: Our UHF repeater is no longer linked to the VHF unit.
+No longer IRLP node 1737 as of Sept 2022.

 For new IRLP users, please refer to the IRLP Operating Guidelines